 hopes.
 I was getting closer to bringing up the Forbidden

 the Grudge re-surfacing as well.
 The Grudge was even meaner

 than the Porcupine.
 The Grudge warned me this woman was not my friend and that

-Mr. Salls and now she was tricking me too.
+Mr. Salls and now she was playing the same trick on me.
 An element of fear

 emerged.
 As my suspicious side kicked in, the tears stopped.
 Was she taking me for a

 ride?
 If so, it would break my heart.
 I prayed she was